 Up to 8 meters height (top side chandelier) the whole chandelier can be brought down with a hoist lift.
 Chandeliers up to 500 kilograms can be brought safely to the floor.

-Up to a height of 12 meters (top of the chandelier) the chandelier can be brought down via a ladder or scaffold provided the arms are removable and lowered by 25 kilograms each.
+Up to a height of 12 meters (top of the chandelier), the chandelier can be brought down via a ladder or scaffold provided the arms are removable and weigh less than 25 kilograms each.